 The Ontario Public School Boards' Association offers six annual awards to recognize outstanding contributions to public education by individuals in Ontario.

-Award of Merit in Memory of Dr. Harry Paikin recognizes excellent service to public education from an active or retired trustee.
+The Award of Merit in Memory of Dr. Harry Paikin recognizes excellent service to public education from an active or retired trustee.

-Award of Merit in Memory of Jack A. MacDonald honours a student who maintains an excellent academic record while making an outstanding contribution to his or her school and community.
+The Award of Merit in Memory of Jack A. MacDonald honours a student who maintains an excellent academic record while making an outstanding contribution to his or her school and community.

 The OPSBA Award of Excellence is given to honour the highest overall service to public education by non-teaching staff, parents, volunteers and community partners involved in education in member boards.